 - Litigation if a business is sued

 - Purchasing new equipment that has been comprised or destroyed

-As cybersecurity threats become a more common occurrence, many homeowner’s insurance policies are providing certain levels of coverage for cybercrimes against a homeowner.
-This will allow individuals to obtain a similar type of coverage as businesses do.
+As cybersecurity threats become a more common occurrence, many homeowner's insurance policies are providing certain levels of coverage for cybercrimes against a homeowner.
+This will allow individuals to obtain a similar type of coverage as businesses can.